The opposing team

 season game.
 If any rating isn't given at the end of a game, then a 3 will be recorded by the timekeeeper.

 ratings for each team (one from the opposing team and one from the game referee)

 will be displayed for each team on the SCRHL website at www.scrhl.ca

 following each game.
 The team with the highest cumulative sportsmanship

-rating in all divisions at the end of a regular season will receive a 50% of the
+rating in each division at the end of a regular season will receive 100% of the

 monetary fines collected for game misconducts and suspensions.
 If there is a